MChen9/MChen9.github.io/aboutme.md

 ### My Academic History
 - I got my master degree in **University of Wisconsin-Madison** on Dec 28, 2018, majoring in Industrial Engineering.
-- I was an undergraduate in **University of Science and Technology** Beijing, majoring in Engineering Management.
+- I was an undergraduate in **University of Science and Technology Beijing**, majoring in Engineering Management.
 ------
 ### My Technical Skills
 #### Computer Languages